Tag Archives frugal living

 by

 It’s amazing how much kids activities cost and how quickly they add up.
 With school starting again, parents have to prepare to be nickel and dimed to death.
-It’s not just the gymnastics classes, it’s the $25 snack fee, the fundraiser that you have to participate in, the dozens of brand new #2 pencils you have to buy, and the extra cost to be in the school band.
+It’s not just the gymnastics classes you were already paying for over the summer, it’s the $25 snack fee, the fundraiser that you have to participate in, the dozens of brand new #2 pencils you have to buy, and the extra cost to be in the school band.
 What can you do to survive the back-to-school tidal wave?

 Ask For A Discount

 If you really cannot afford something, don’t be afraid to ask for a discount.
-Most schools offer free or reduced priced meals to families who meet the income requirements.
-They can also help you with or waive all of the other little fees, like for snacks and yearbooks.
+Not only do schools offer free or reduced priced meals to families who meet the income requirements, but they can also help you with or waive all of the other little fees, like for snacks and yearbooks.

 Sports and classes also offer discounts, especially if you have more than one child participating.
 If you have three kids who want to do karate, the dojo is more likely to let all three attend for the price of two than to lose you as a paying customer completely.
 Usually, deals and discounts are not advertised, so you’ll have to suck up your pride and ask.
 Just say, “Do you offer any scholarships or discounts?”
 The worst thing that can happen is that they say no.